Pouya-moh/utilities/README.md

     3. `Wpinv` (Weighted pseudo-inverse)
 7. [quintic-polynomial](./quintic-polynomial) single header, templated cpp class to generate 'q, qd, qdd', given that initial and final velocities and accelerations are zero.
 8. [gazebo-dummy-model](./gazebo-dummy-model) helper/simple gazebo object that does not interact/collide with  environment.
 Inspired by v-rep dummy object.
+9. [cpp-project-generator](./cpp-project-generator) creates simple c++ proejct with src, include, build and CMakeLists.txt.
+It does globbing in cmake so be careful!

 ## TODO
 * Test [cpp-snake-robot-generator](./cpp-snake-robot-generator).